 What Is A Vinyl Wrap?

-A vinyl car wrap is a type of car wrap that is made out of vinyl.
-It is a thin material that can be easily applied to your car.
+A vinyl car wrap is a thin vinyl material that can be easily applied to your car.
+They can be applied over the entire body of the car as a “full wrap,” or as smaller decals covering only portions of the paint for a “partial wrap.”
 Vinyl car wraps are popular because they are affordable and easy to install.

 These wraps are popular for advertisement and marketing, as well as for personal preference.
 Some people enjoy the versatility and boldness of a wrapped car!